An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Setup

 \subsubsection{Filtering of toy-projects}

 Based on previous studies~\cite{kalliamvakou2014promises}, we filtered out ``toy projects'' from our comprehensive list of relevant projects for each domain, using a two level approach.
 At the lowest level, we employed a threshold on typical project-related metrics to filter out ``toy-projects'', which is a fairly common practice data collection strategy in Software Engineering research.
 For example, to study feature toggles in python projects, Hoyos et al.~\cite{hoyos2021removal} used Github Search API v3 to obtain a list of relevant projects, then filtered them out based on programmatic and manual checks.
-Among many others, Dabic et al.~\cite{dabic2021sampling} used a threshold of 10 stars to qualify mature projects.
+Among many others, Dabic et al.~\cite{dabic2021sampling} used a threshold of 10 stars to qualify matured projects.
 Alfadel et al.~\cite{alfadel2021use} used top-most starred, non-forked projects with at least 20 commits for studying dependabot security pull requests, while Chen and Jiang~\cite{chen2020studying} selected non-forked projects having at least 30 stars for studying the rationale behind using logging practices in Java (e.g., internationalization of the log messages).

-On top of this threshold-based filtering, our second level filtering further refines our sampled repositories using manual checks of the selected repositories based on a systematic approach recommended by Basili et al.~\cite{basili1986experimentation}.
-This approach is widely adopted in empirical software research.
+On top of this threshold-based filtering, our second level filtering further refines our sampled repositories using manual checks of the selected repositories based on a systematic approach commonly used in empirical software research.
 For instance, to study the characteristics of AIOps projects, Aghili et al.~\cite{aghili2023studying} obtained their dataset by searching GitHub using the keyword ``AiOps" and filtered the resulting repositories through manual verification to determine whether each repository actually focused on AIOps, a process akin to our research.

 Below, we present the criteria (\textbf{\texttt{C.}}) used to filter relevant projects at the Level-1 (programmatic check) and Level-2 (manual check) along with the rationale (\textbf{\texttt{R.}}) to apply that criterion.